LisaHackett97/MS1-Dog-Daycare/README.md

 - Stray script error on index.html: Was caused by my two scripts being outside body of html.
 Once I moved these inside the closing body tag, it corrected the validation error.
     - Moved scripts on gallery.html and services.html.
 Tested burger menu, and it is still working as expected.

-- Iframes validation error if there is text between the iframe tags.
+- Iframes validation error showing if there is text between the iframe tags.
 I had included text to cover if map did not load.
     - to correct validation error: removed text from iframe tag.
 Added a link below map for users to click on

 - Error on contact form button: Input not allowed as a descendant.